Donald Trump Announces All Americans Should Now Wear Masks, But Adds ‘I Don’t Think I’m Going To Be Doing It’

-Ending what The Washington Post described as a “turf war” between the White House and the Centers for Disease Control over whether he should advise all Americans to wear facial masks in public, Donald Trump made exactly that recommendation Friday at the daily coronavirus task force press briefing.
+Ending what The Washington Post described as a “turf war” between the White House and the Centers for Disease Control and Prevention over whether he should advise all Americans to wear facial masks in public, Donald Trump made exactly that recommendation Friday at the daily coronavirus task force press briefing.

-But Trump quickly added that he did not plan on following the guidelines himself.
+However, the president quickly added that he did not plan on following the guidelines himself.

 “This is voluntary,” Trump said, as seen in the video below on this page.
 “I don’t think I’m going to be doing it.”

-The CDC recommends that Americans wear the facial coverings — which do not need to be surgical-grade masks — in order to slow the spread of coronavirus, because people who are infected but show no symptoms can nonetheless transmit the virus to others.
-The masks do not replace “social distancing,” which means that even with a mask on, individuals must continue to maintain a distance of six feet from others in public.
+The CDC recommends that Americans wear the facial coverings — which do not need to be surgical-grade masks — in order to slow the spread of coronavirus because people who are infected but show no symptoms can nonetheless transmit the virus to others.
+The masks do not replace “social distancing,” which means that even with facial covering, individuals must continue to maintain a distance of six feet from others in public.

-Despite his seeming refusal to wear a mask, Trump will be afforded some protection from coronavirus infection because, according to a CNN report, anyone who comes into “close proximity” to him will be quickly administered a test for presence of the virus.
+Despite his seeming refusal to wear a mask, Trump will be afforded some protection from coronavirus infection because, according to a CNN report, anyone who comes into “close proximity” to him will be quickly administered a test for the virus.
 But a statement by deputy administration press secretary Judd Deere gave no definition of what distance counts as “close proximity.”

 Trump announces the CDC is now recommending people wear face coverings to stop spread of coronavirus, but then immediately says "I don't think I'm going to be doing it." pic.twitter.com/GRDLrNNJMD